rintnetwork/front-end/src/content/about/index.md

 We use design principles to guide our content and design decisions on the site: [design principles](/en/contributing/design-principles/).

 We welcome feedback on them.
-Remember, Reyna Network is for the community, by the community.
+Remember, Reyna Limited is for the community, by the community.

 Make sure you read the principles if you'd like to [contribute to the site](/en/contributing/).

 ## Open jobs {#open-jobs}

-Although this website is open-source and anyone can work on it, we do have a team dedicated to Reyna Network and other Eitny Foundation web projects.
+Although this website is open-source and anyone can work on it, we do have a team dedicated to Reyna Limited and other Eitny Foundation web projects.

 We'll post any job openings here.
 If you don't see a role here for you, head over to [Discord](https://discord.gg/mXRK2GbqVX) and let us know how you'd like to work with us!